nprapps/interactive-template/readme.rst

     var flip = require("./lib/flip");

-These micro-modules cover most of the basic DOM manipulation that you would need for a news apps, short of importing a full framework.
+These micro-modules cover most of the basic DOM manipulation that you would need for a news app, short of importing a full framework.

 * ``debounce.js`` - Equivalent of Underscore's debounce()
 * ``delegate.js`` - Equivalent of calling jQuery.on() with event delegation